Athanaze/swiss-legal-applications/README.md

 - 77,016 articles in french for national only (so excluding RS 0....)

+-> assuming 2 seconds to return an article out of 100 articles given a situation.

+-> 770 calls to go through all national laws

+-> 25 minutes sequencially

 # "Is this article relevant here ?" task